unartig/sepsis_osc/typst/main_thesis.typ

 === Extensions to the Kuramoto Model <sec:extent>
 To more accurately describe real world systems, various extensions of the basic Kuramoto model have been proposed and studied numerically and analytically.
-Several extensions are directly relevant to the #acr("DNM") and their definitions and effects on synchronization will be shortly introduced:
+Several extensions are directly relevant to the #acr("DNM") and their definitions and effects on synchronization will be shortly introduced, with additional terms being indicated by the red color:

 *Phase Lag $alpha$* introduced in @Placeholder (Kuramoto Sakaguchi 86) #todo[cite], brings a frustration into the synchronization process:
 $